-As Patricia McConnell claims, "Genes are written in pencil," meaning that genes are not carbon copies and breeding is a crapshoot.
-You can't make assumptions of how a dog will behave based on breed alone, you must consider the nature versus nurture effect.
+As Patricia McConnell claims, "Genes are written in pencil," meaning that genes are not carbon copies, and breeding is a crapshoot.
+You can't make assumptions about how a dog will behave based on breed alone, you must consider the nature versus nurture effect.
 There are many variables.
 In other words, dogs inherit certain predispositions, but one must also consider the effects of the environment and their experiences in their upbringing.
 There is no such thing as a dog being like another.
 Just like snowflakes and fingerprints, each dog is unique.

 Instead, a Golden Retriever that comes to me for board and training could care less about the game.
 Yes, he might have enjoyed this game and I'm sure there's likely a genetic predisposition, but his owners used to play keep-away with him a lot, so even though there's a will to fetch something you would toss, he would rather run away with the item instead of bringing it back as you might expect from a dog of this breed.

 Regardless, there seems to be a certain predisposition for specific dog breeds to play certain types of games.
 This preference is often linked to what the breed was selectively bred for.
 In the next paragraphs, we will take a look at certain play styles certain breeds seem to prefer.

 Breed Play Styles

 As mentioned, these play styles based on breed are just a generalization, so don't be surprised if your dog doesn't fit the bill.
 Play styles among dogs can vary based on breed predispositions, personality, and experience.
 For convenience's sake, dogs breeds were divided into breed groups.
 If you do not find your dog breed, it likely falls under the general style for the group.
 Does your dog have a unique play style you want to talk about?
 Share your dog's play style in the comments section below.

 The Herding Group